-The Board of Directors approved the Financial Statements on a going concern basis despite the 2020 loss of €17,054 thousand.
+The Board of Directors approved the Financial Statements on a going concern basis despite the 2021 loss of €31,164 thousand (as restated).
 This analysis takes into account:

-- Cash and cash equivalents as of December 31, 2020 amounted to €5.8 million. - Liquid investments recorded under current financial assets (Short-term deposit) amounted to €12.5 million as of December 31, 2020; - The potential use of a funding line of convertible notes set up with Atlas that could lead up to additional funding of up to € 15 million (see Note 12.2); and - The net proceeds of the Initial Public Offering on February 10, 2021 on Nasdaq Capital Market of approximately \$16.35 million (or €13.49 million) after deducting underwriting discounts and commissions, management fee, and other offering expenses payable by the Company (see Note 23).
+- Cash and cash equivalents as of December 31, 2021 amounted to €23.9 million; - The potential use of a funding line of convertible notes set up with Atlas (or "2021 Atlas Contract") that could lead up to additional funding of up to €32 million (see Note 13.2.2).
+The first tranche of €4 million has been issued in April 2022 (see Note 24).

-The Company believes that the level of cash and cash equivalents, supplemented by the liquid investments, the net proceeds of the Initial Public Offering and the use existing funding lines, is sufficient to cover the Company's cash requirements for the next 12 months from the date of approval of the Financial Statements.
+The Company believes that the level of cash and cash equivalents, supplemented by the availability of existing funding lines, is sufficient to cover the Company's cash requirements for the next 12 months from the date of approval of the Financial Statements.